nevolga/optmed/Readme.md

 - `context` as a Context
 - `ko_Merali` as a KO table

-2. Run the _KOA Results Extractor_ Task
+2. Run the _KOA Results Extractor_ task

 Configurations:
 Fluxes to extract: `network_Biomass`